 Where to Find Tutoring Services: In-Person and Virtual

-With a new school year, you might be wondering where to find tutoring services in and around Detroit.
+Whether it’s a new school year or summer break, you might be wondering where to find tutoring services in and around Detroit.
 We always want our kids to do well, and if they’re struggling with a subject area or school work, it can be beneficial to get them a little extra help!

 There are so many options for tutoring and sometimes it can be difficult to know where to start looking.
 We asked the moms in our community groups to share where they are finding tutors, and we put their responses together in this post for you.
 There are some great options in the area, both virtually and in-person!